[Moderate revision–posted 12/12/18 (replaces 11/14/17 edition)]

 • Must have eligible enrollment according to the guidelines in 1.b.

 • First semester to receive employee tuition assistance: An employee who meets the

-• Subsequent semesters: If an employee has received the ETA benefit for a previous term (regardless of changes to the program) then he/she is eligible to receive the benefit in subsequent terms only if the employee is enrolled in an eligible program as defined in 1.b.(1) as verified by admission status prior to the 12th class day of the term.
+• Subsequent semesters: If an employee has received the ETA benefit for a previous term (regardless of changes to the program) then he/she is eligible to receive the benefit in subsequent terms only if the employee is enrolled in an eligible program as defined in 1.b.(1) as verified by admission status prior to the census date of the term.

 • Graduate students:

 • Graduate students not yet admitted to a degree, certification, or certificate program (classified as GTMP or graduate temporary) will receive the employee tuition assistance benefit for one term.
 If the employee is not enrolled in an eligible program as defined in 1.b.(1) by the second enrolled term (regardless of changes to the program), the employee will not qualify for the ETA benefit.